 Rex was the family solicitor to Brian Epstein the Beatles manager and was credited with creating the term ‘Beatlemania’.

-Rex has been active in the cultural and educational life of Liverpool where he lives.
-He is very in touch with local people and local issues and wrote a weekly column for the Liverpool Echo for 23 years.
-He is a former co-opted member of the council’s social affairs committee.
-He is also a former member of the Board of the Playhouse and Everyman theatres.
+Rex has been active in the cultural and educational life of Liverpool where he lived.
+He was very in touch with local people and local issues and wrote a weekly column for the Liverpool Echo for 23 years.
+He was a former co-opted member of the council’s social affairs committee.
+He was also a former member of the Board of the Playhouse and Everyman theatres.

 In 2003 he was appointed a Freeman of the City of Liverpool, the first solicitor to receive that honour.
 At that time he commented: “The ordinary people of Liverpool and I have had a long love affair.
 I’ve been there in all their disasters and most of their triumphs.”

 Robin Makin was born and educated in Liverpool.

 He is a Solicitor-Advocate (All Higher Courts) and he has undertaken pioneering work.
 He has prepared and presented ground-breaking cases to the European Court of Human Rights resulting in the Government having to change the law.
 The Data Protection Act and the Regulation of Investigatory Powers Act were, in part, introduced to comply with the successful judgments he obtained.

 Robin has acted in many high profile cases (including the James Bulger murder) and he is used to helping those in the media spotlight.